siteknower/crystisAngular/README.md

   3. Full sample
      - In this example you can see how to set up a Crystal Report with sorting, filters and destination.
   5. Invoice Report
-     - Example of Crystal Report displaying data from two tables
+     - Example of a Crystal Report displaying data from two tables

 Getting Started
 ---------------